 This increase in demand and decline in supply of bees have been reflected in the price of pollination services.
-Survey data from the California State Beekeeping Association indicates that the price of renting bees for almond pollination increased at a modest rate until 2005 when it jumped from $70 to $138 in 2006, the year when CCD started to be reported (Sumner 2006, Heintz 2012, CCD Steering Committee USDA 2007.
+Survey data from the California State Beekeeping Association indicates that the price of renting bees for almond pollination increased at a modest rate until 2005 when it jumped from $70 to $138 in 2006, the year when CCD started to be reported (Sumner 2006, Heintz 2012, CCD Steering Committee USDA 2007).
 According the California State Beekeeping survey, the rental price has continued to rise up to $182 in 2014 (see Figure 1).

 Previous literature has concluded several factors affecting bee colony rental prices for almond pollination, including market force as well as the opportunity cost and transportation cost associated with providing pollination services for the almond industry.
 Sumner (2006) notes the market forces pushing the rental price upward in the years before 2006 included a decrease in supply of bees as a result of bee disease and an increase in demand for bees for pollination in almonds as a result of the expansion of the almond market.
 In addition, Sumner observes that demand for almond pollination is expanding at a faster rate than demand for pollination in other crops.
 Almonds bloom has little value for beekeepers because almond nectar does not produce honey that is desirable for human consumption.
 As a result, beekeepers that supply almond growers with bees require almond pollination rental fees that are high enough to compensate them for the opportunity cost from producing honey.
 Increases in diesel price also put upward pressure on almond pollination fees since transportation is a major component of beekeepers’ costs particularly for beekeepers who truck their hives from the east coast for the almond bloom (Rucker, Thurman and Burgett 2012).